650-626-Great Vocals

 Writer/Composer: Marvin Gaye / William “Mickey” Stevenson / Ivy Jo Hunter (1964)

 They became one of the American female supergroups of the 1960s and took this song to # 2 in female Rock / R&B / Pop Dance music.
-It was a sensational hit, topping a list of many by this 3-girl vocal group, a mainstay in producer Berry Gordy’s Motown stable of R&B artists.
+It was a sensational hit, topping a list by this 3-girl vocal group, a mainstay in producer Berry Gordy’s Motown stable of R&B artists.
 Martha was a vocal force, with a strong, brassy, mid-range contralto.
-Who can forget that opening anthemic invite, “Calling out around the world / Are you ready for a brand-new beat / Summer’s here and the time is right / For dancing in the street.”…Simply Spectacular!
+Who can forget that opening anthemic invite, “Calling out around the world / Are you ready for a brand-new beat / Summer’s here and the time is right / For dancing in the street.”
+It was not just a fast-paced dance song, it endured through the years as a R&B answer to repel boredom…Simply Spectacular!

 643. MORNING SONG FOR SALLY (1992)